rupadarshiray/rupadarshiray.github.io/content/academia/my-ms-thesis.md

 I thought of putting that picture on the upper half of the poster and the same for the Thurston geometries of 3-manifolds in the lower half.

-A first skech of the poster on [[my-blackboards|my blackboard]] was as follows.
+A first sketch of the poster on my #blackboard was as follows.

 ![](https://raw.githubusercontent.com/rupadarshiray/images/refs/heads/main/PXL_20260328_132658671.NIGHT.jpg)

 ^72vo22

-Drawing this on Adobe Illustrator finally gave me the following.
+Drawing this on Adobe Illustrator finally gave me the following #poster.

 [![](https://raw.githubusercontent.com/rupadarshiray/images/refs/heads/main/thesisms-poster.jpg)](https://drive.google.com/file/d/1doddG6TawmzFXSW8okNeC4BSJixTExHi/view?usp=sharing)